confluentinc/jmx-monitoring-stacks/README.md

 # Caution

-The examples in this repo may not be complete and are for testing purposes only.
+The examples in this repo may not be complete.
 They serve only to demonstrate how the integration works with Confluent Cloud and Confluent Platform.

 # How to use with Confluent Cloud